-1. Is the level of office re-opening in line with the guidance of the Scottish Government's proposed route map?
+1. Is the level of office re-opening in line with the guidance of the Scottish Government's proposed route map and any local level restrictions?

 Housing providers should refer to the most up to date guidance and ensure that any decision to open offices are in line with the Scottish Government guidance.
 An example route map is provided below however please note that this a suggested interpretation and not official guidance.